 The Red Bank Primary School Choir sang “God Bless the USA.”
 Below, Scouts troops 67 and 965 led the pledge of allegiance.
 (Photos by John T. Ward.
 Click to enlarge.)

 By JOHN T. WARD

-The crime and arrest reports below were provided by the Red Bank Police Department for the period of October 4 to October 11, 2016.This information is unedited.
-For additional information, please scroll to the bottom of this post.
+The crime and arrest reports below were provided by the Red Bank Police Department for April, 2023.This information is unedited; see below for additional information.

 Theft: On 04/03/2023 a patrol unit took a report of theft from a vehicle.
 In the area of Leighton Av., the owner of a vehicle reported a key was stolen from the vehicle.
 The key was valued at $5.00.
 Ptl.
 Jhonatan Quispe.